 - I like to use digital scales for weighing my ingredients as it's easier and more accurate than other scales.
 I'm a fan of KitchenAid or Salter ones!

-- It’s also good to use measuring spoons for your tsp and tbsp amounts, as your standard teaspoon and tablespoon that you use to eat with won't be the correct volume.
+- It’s also good to use measuring spoons for your teaspoon and tablespoon amounts, as your standard teaspoon and tablespoon that you use to eat with won't be the correct volume.
 When using measuring spoons, make sure the scoops filled with your ingredients are levelled before adding them to your mix.

 - When icing your tall layer cake, using a cake turntable is a lifesaver!
 It's so much easier to get smooth sides and top when you use a cake scraper (or bench scraper) and an offset spatula.

 - Once decorated and finished, it's best to place your tequila rose drip cake into an extra-large airtight container.
 Your cake should keep for up to 3 days stored at room temperature.

 - If it's hot where you live (lucky you!), you may want to store your cake in the fridge instead.
 It should last up to 4 days in the fridge, but this may dry it out slightly so cover it well.

 - If you want to freeze your cake, you can wrap the unfrosted white chocolate sponge cake layers in plastic wrap / cling film and then a layer of aluminium foil then freeze them.

 - Your buttercream frosting can also be frozen in an airtight container.
 Both should keep for 1-2months in the freezer.
 Defrost and use as normal per recipe.
 The buttercream may need to be beaten again to whip up to nice and fluffy before use in frosting your cake.